zextras/tech-doc/source/carbonio/admincli/ldap.rst

-.. index:: Authentication by CLI, Authentication by CLI; local, local
+.. index:: Authentication by CLI, Authentication by CLI; local
+.. index:: local Authentication; by CLI
-           Authentication; by CLI, Carbonio Authentication; by CLI
+.. index:: Carbonio Authentication; by CLI

 .. _auth-cli: